Skip to content

 • Word-of-Mouth is a powerful way for current volunteers and donors to use their own contacts to become new donors.

 • Community Involvement and Partnerships are also powerful revenue generators.
 Schools, colleges, faith-based organizations, clubs, and local businesses are often keen to become involved in helping to organize or raise funds for your volunteer program.
-As well as being socially repsonsible, it helps to grow and project their brand as involved members of the community.
+As well as being socially responsible, it helps to grow and project their brand as involved members of the community.

 When you plan for these sorts of contributions, you have a new line-item for your revenue section.